Karl-FC/Karl-FC/README.md

 I am a Civil Engineering student with a passion for highway and transport engineering.
 I aspire to work on projects that involve providing roads to those furthest from society, minimalizing traffic in urbanized areas, and using technology to solve them more efficiently.

-- 🔬 I'm currently working on a research project proposal on conducting an analysis of Traffic flow using SUMO (Simulation on Urban Mobility)
+- 🔬 I'm currently working on a Steel Design and Analysis Web Application
 - 🪐 I’m currently taking Bachelor of Science in Civil Engineering
-- 🌱 I’m currently learning about Angular and NodeJS, as well as BIM and Simulation software.
+- 🌱 I’m currently learning about Machine Learning, as well as BIM and Simulation software.
 - 🔎 I’m looking to collaborate on open-source projects, especially those related to civil engineering.
 - 📫 How to reach me: karlfcris5@gmail.com
 - 😄 Pronouns: He/him